raestrada/papercraftr/docs/getting_started.md

 ## Step 2: Create the Behavior File

-The **behavior file** is essential to guide the AI’s **writing approach**.
+The **behavior file** is essential to guide the AI's **writing approach**.
 It represents the **researcher's perspective** and defines how the AI should approach the paper.
 This file goes beyond technical details—it sets the tone, style, and focus of the paper, establishing a foundation for the AI to align with your research goals.

 The behavior file acts as a **creative guide** for the AI, helping ensure that all generated content follows your desired **tone**, **methodology**, and **academic style**.